-In addition to the creation of multidisciplinary pain clinics, broad consensus amongst policy makers, stakeholders and researchers in Canada has emerged recognizing the need to: 1) building a patient registry of publically available aggregate data to advance knowledge on current services offered and to improve service delivery, 2) develop a national pain network to coordinate regional centres for support on clinical decision making and education, and 3) optimize funding models to support quality, yet efficient care tailored towards patients with chronic pain (35).
-To this end, a Canada-wide effort has been established to engage researchers, clinicians, and patients in accomplishing these overarching goals, called the Canadian Pain Strategies for Patient Oriented Research (SPOR) Network funded by CIHR (36).
+In addition to the creation of multidisciplinary pain clinics, broad consensus amongst policy makers, stakeholders and researchers in Canada has emerged recognizing the need to: 1) building a patient registry of publicly available aggregate data to advance knowledge on current services offered and to improve service delivery, 2) develop a national pain network to coordinate regional centres for support on clinical decision making and education, and 3) optimize funding models to support quality, yet efficient care tailored towards patients with chronic pain (35).
+To this end, a Canada-wide effort has been established to engage researchers, clinicians, and patients in accomplishing these overarching goals, called the iii.)
+Integrating Mental Health and Substance Use Disorder Resources

+Canadian Pain Strategies for Patient Oriented Research (SPOR) Network funded by CIHR (36).
 This has been supported by the CMA and the Canadian Pain Coalition (CPC)(17).